Visitors & Guests

 Maintaining at least 6 feet of physical space from others is an important element of illness prevention, along with washing hands and wearing face coverings.
 And in our new reality, it’s an important sign of your respect for those around you.

-This fall, living, learning, and working together in our campus community will require a greater awareness of those around us and respect for their wishes.
+This spring, living, learning, and working together in our campus community will require a greater awareness of those around us and respect for their wishes.
 Social distancing is about others, more than it is about ourselves.
 You may feel comfortable standing within 6 feet of a friend, professor, or colleague, but they may not.

 The University is also adjusting seating areas and classroom layouts to ensure enough physical space can be maintained.
 You will notice floor decals and signs reminding you to maintain your distance from others, as well as clear shields in reception and office areas.
 Those who are able should use the stairs as we work to limit elevators to just two people.